nwcourses/nwcourses.github.io/COM623/week_10/index.md

 }

 ```
-This function takes our original auth object, an email and a password as parameters and returns a promise which will resolve once the user has been added to Firebase.
-It resolves with an object representing the user credentials.
-This contains a user object `user` which itself contains a `uid` property containing a unique ID for this user.
+This function takes our original `Auth` object, an email and a password as parameters and returns a promise which will resolve once the user has been added to Firebase.
+It resolves with an object of type `UserCredential` representing the user credentials.
+This contains an object of type `User` (the `user` property) which itself contains a `uid` property containing a unique ID for this user.

 If there are any errors with the signup process (these can include invalid email address or insufficiently complex password) the promise will reject and the catch block will run.